imrigzz/annotations_reporter/README.md

-            accept counts: Number of line segments annoted by annotator which were accepted recject counts: Number of rejected annotation for annotator ignore counts: Number of ignored images by annotator no_span counts: Number of Images with no annotatoed line segmentations accept image_ids: Image IDs of all accepted annotations recject image_ids: Image IDs of all rejected annotations ignore image_ids: Image IDs of all ignored annotations
+            accept counts: Number of line segments annoted by annotator which were accepted recject counts: Number of rejected annotation for annotator ignore counts: Number of ignored images by annotator no_span counts: Number of Images with no annotated line segmentations accept image_ids: Image IDs of all accepted annotations recject image_ids: Image IDs of all rejected annotations ignore image_ids: Image IDs of all ignored annotations